 Absolutely.
-I think you just look to improve, you look to get someone's range of movement better than they had, and you look to improve their everyday function.
+I think you just look to improve; you look to get someone's range of movement better than they had, and you look to improve their everyday function.
 And there are some simple basic things.
-And to a large extent, it's also what you look like, isn't it when you're dealing with the general public beyond getting them out of pain.
-So anything that starts to improve that posture, I'm going to determine if this posture is what I'm looking for, it then becomes self motivating if by doing these exercises working in this way, adopting this method of stretching as their everyday homework, they can see that they can actually improve further skill. function being in to a certain extent beyond pain relief, often the secondary thing, it sort of becomes a self motivating form of exercise.
-And by default, they'll I think people look to get encouraged them to be more encouraged to do more.
-But the ideal posture probably doesn't exist.
+And to a large extent, it's also what you look like, isn't it, when you're dealing with the general public beyond getting them out of pain.
+So anything that starts to improve their posture, I'm going to determine if it's posture, is what I'm looking for, it then becomes self-motivating, if by doing these exercises, working in this way, adopting this method of stretching as their everyday homework, they can see that they can actually improve further still.
+Function, being in to a certain extent beyond pain relief, often the secondary thing, it sort of becomes a self-motivating form of exercise.
+And by default, I think people look to get...